peer-open-source/xara-docs/source/user/manual/model/elements/bearing/361-LeadRubberX.md

 # LeadRubberX (MK2012)

-This command is used to construct a *LeadRubberX* bearing element in three-dimensions.
-The 3D continuum geometry of a lead rubber bearing is modeled as a 2-node, 12 DOF discrete element.
-It extends the
-formulation of <a href="ElastomericX" title="wikilink">ElastomericX</a>
+This is a 3D element which extends the formulation of <a href="ElastomericX" title="wikilink">ElastomericX</a>
 by including strength degradation in lead rubber bearing due to heating of the lead-core.